nilvanis/ha-pronatura/README.md

 - `area` – collection zone defined by ProNatura.
 - `building_type` – building type (for example `MIESZKALNA`, `NIEMIESZKALNA`).
 - `address_name` – optional additional name for the property provided by ProNatura.
+- `days_until_collection` - number of days until next collection
+- `last_collection` - date of the last collection according to schedule

 Data from the API is refreshed once per day so the service is not overloaded.
 Exceptions: Home Assistant restart, integration reconfiguration, and Repairs notifications.